Same Day Shipping Satisfaction Guarantee Free Shipping over $150

 Perhaps the most surprising research on BPC-157 involves the nervous system.
 Studies have explored its effects on the brain-gut axis and found evidence of neuroprotective benefits.

 Animal models of traumatic brain injury (TBI) have shown that BPC-157 may reduce brain damage and improve recovery.
-The mechanisms aren’t fully understood, but likely involve the peptide’s anti-inflammatory effects and its ability to protect blood vessel integrity in the brain.
+The mechanisms aren’t fully understood, but they likely involve the peptide’s anti-inflammatory effects and its ability to protect blood-vessel integrity in the brain.

 Some researchers have investigated BPC-157’s potential for neurological disorders, though this remains an emerging area of study.
 The idea that a peptide could support healing in tissues as different as tendons and neurons speaks to its broad biological activity.